top of page

 George Ponnay III Headshot-1.jpg

-George Ponnay | Treasurer
+George Ponnay | Board Treasurer

 I attended my first ECMS concert with my mother in 2009 and became an instant fan.
 The music was world class and just wonderful.
 Shortly thereafter, I offered to help founder Pearl Micheli photograph the concerts and there began a wonderful journey that now has resulted in my becoming the Board's Treasurer.
 Since my career is in banking, it was a logical progression and I look forward to and am excited to help the ECMS progress towards a brilliant future with my fellow Board Members.